antk1n/antkin-rtech/README.md

 - It has a camera, whitch is simulating by laptop web (task 4)
 - Camera can recognize AR codes and its movements (task 4)
 - RViz can play rosbag files (task 5)
+- Gazeebo can be controlled by phone (task 6)

 ## Tasks: